-This demonstration uses switches and bulbs.
-You can turn a switch on or off by clicking it, and you can change the boolean operator by selecting one from the list.
-Try switching both switches on and off and see if you can see how AND, OR and NOT work.
-When used in circuits like this, these logical operators are also known as logic gates.
-If you would like a more technical description, or would like to see truth tables, look at the Boolean Logic page in the Mathematics section.
+Below you can toggle a switch by clicking, and you can select a Boolean operator from the list.
+Try operating both switches to see how AND, OR, EOR and NOT work.
+For a detailed description, or to see truth tables, see the Boolean Logic page in the Mathematics section.

 Unfortunately the interactive part of this page requires a wider screen.
 If you are using a mobile device you could try changing the orientation to landscape.

-The result of an AND is only true if both switches are on, and the result of an OR is true if either switch is on.
-EOR is short for exclusive OR (sometimes also written as XOR) and is only true if the switches aren't in the same position (i.e. the bulb only lights if one switch is on and one is off).
+The result of an AND is only true (i.e. the bulb only lights) if both switches are on, and the result of an OR is true if either switch OR the other is on.
+EOR is short for exclusive OR (sometimes also written as XOR) and means "one or the other but not both" - i.e. the output is only true if the switches aren't in the same position.